Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 The solution must provide centralized management of the configuration settings and minimize management overhead.

-Which four actions should you perform in sequence?
+**Which four actions should you perform in sequence**?
 To answer, move the appropriate actions from the list of actions to the answer area and arrange them in the correct order.

 Select and Place: